• Skip to main content

 You can use a specific ball made for this purpose or even use a tennis ball.

-• Wringing a wet cloth
+Wringing a wet cloth

 If you do your laundry by manually washing the clothes then this is a forearm workout itself.
-If you use a washing machine you can still take time to do this by making a towel wet with water then wringing it until the water stops dripping.
+If you use a washing machine you can still take time to do this by making a towel wet with water and then wringing it until the water stops dripping.
 This allows you to use both your hands.

-• Push-ups using your fingertips
+Push-ups using your fingertips

 You probably already know that there are a lot of push-up variations that can be used to work the different muscles in the body.